Phactum/taxiride-blueprint/README.md

 ### Domain-Drive-Design

-To support the entire lifecycle of a software in a good way, it turned out that loose-coupling the business-processing engine itself should be enforced.
+To support the entire lifecycle of a software in a good way, it turned out that loose-coupling the business-processing engine itself should be preferred.
 A good fit for this is to use a domain-driven-design approach.

 Check out [this module](./ddd/README.md) to learn about how this looks like.